 To cover most of the ground, I have covered two major scenarios in WordPress development:

-How to Use WordPress and GitHub – Live Environment
+WordPress and GitHub: Live Environment

-Step 1: Create Repository on GitHub
+Step 1: Create a Repository on GitHub

-Log into GitHub and create a repository by following this link.
+Log in to GitHub and create a repository by following this link.

 Give a name to your repository (in my case, it’s GitHub).
-You can also add a description and access control (I selected Public) and click Create repository.
+You can add a description and access control (I selected Public) and click Create repository.

 Step 2: Push Live WordPress site files to the GitHub Repository

-To launch SSH Terminal, you need to navigate to Cloudways Server Management Panel > Master Credentials > Launch SSH Terminal and paste your server Master Credentials (username and password).
+To launch SSH Terminal, you must navigate to Cloudways Server Management PanelMaster CredentialsLaunch SSH Terminal and paste your server Master Credentials (username and password).

 Next, run the following commands.